Adults Who Have Sexually Offended or Feel At-Risk Need Very Specialized Help

 Is what I tell my therapist confidential?

 What an individual tells his or her therapist is confidential; however, there are certain circumstances when a therapist must break that promise of confidentiality.
 Laws in all 50 states require a therapist to contact authorities if a patient is a danger to themself, to others, and/or if the therapist suspects that a known child has been abused.
 These reporting laws, as they are applied in your state, are explained to all adults and to guardians of children who seek professional counseling for any reason.
 Understanding this limitation to the confidentiality offered in sex-specific treatment is important, and applies to anyone seeking medical care or mental health services.

 How do I find a specialized therapist near me?

 Treatment for sexual behavior problems is highly specialized which means that the professionals who do this work have received specific training in this area.
 Some mental health professionals know and understand these issues, but many do not have the specialized knowledge and background.
-The resources below offer referrals for adults and youth with sexual behavior problems and for those who are offending.
+These resources offer referrals for adults and youth with problematic or harmful sexual behavior and for those who have sexually abused.
 No identifying information is required in order for you to obtain the names and numbers of therapists near you.